 - FR: Flame Retardant

 Fabric has been topically treated in an immersion process with a chemical fire retardant after the fabric has been woven.
 Because the treatment is topical, it will wear out in time, and repeated cleanings will cause the flame retardancy to dissolve sooner.

 Most flameproofing chemicals are water soluble and will also dissipate through dry cleaning.
 Draperies made from FR fabrics should be re-tested periodically for flame retardancy, as retreatment may be required.

 - IFR: Inherently Flame Retardant

 This type of fabric is woven from fibres that are noncombustible for the life of the fabric.
-For this reason the fire retardancy of IFR fabrics will last for the life of the fabric and not dissipate after cleaning.
+For this reason the fire retardancy of IFR fabrics will last for the life of the fabric or curtain and not dissipate after cleaning.
 Our IFR Polyester and Trevira CS textiles consist of these fibres and yarns with "built-in safety".